-chmod +x tcp/tcpclient tcp/tcpserver udp/udpclient udp/udpserver
+chmod +x tcp/tcpclient tcp/tcpserver udp/udpclient udp/udpserver cat /proc/sys/net/ipv4/tcp_congestion_control

 Note: All folders contain binary programs as well as the source code.
 Normally, the binaries should work in your VM and you should not need to recompile the source codes.
-If you want to (or need
+If you want to (or need to) recompile them, you will probably need to install a few packages, including gcc, make, and linux-module-headers.
+Then, each program can be compiled by typing make in its own directory.